ma-xu/ParameterFree/Usage.md

 # Usage
-This file will showcase how to reproduce our DCANet work.
+This file will showcase how to reproduce our work.

 ## Requirement
 python 3.6+ (tested in 3.7)<br>